LoopKit/loopdocs/docs/browser/prepare-app.md

 ??? abstract "Section Summary (click to open/close)"
     If you have created a Loop app in App Store Connect before, make sure you [Remove Apple Vision Pro](#remove-apple-vision-pro) and then skip ahead to [Create Certificates](certs.md#create-certificates).

-    1. Click on the link [apps list](https://appstoreconnect.apple.com/apps){: target="_blank" } to open App Store Connect and click the blue "plus" icon to create a New App.
+    1. Click on the link [apps list](https://appstoreconnect.apple.com/apps) to open App Store Connect and click the blue "plus" icon to create a New App.
         * Select "iOS".
         * Select a name: this will have to be unique, so you may have to try a few different names here, but it will not be the name you see on your phone, so it's not that important.
         * Select your primary language.